Amartya Sen: Social choice theory

 Sen's work on 'Choice of Techniques' complemented that of Maurice Dobb.
-In a developing country, the Dobb-Sen strategy relied on maximising investible surpluses, maintaining constant real wages and using the entire increase in labour productivity, due to technological change, to raise the rate of accumulation.
+In a developing country, the Dobb-Sen strategy relied on maximising investible surpluses, maintaining constant real wages, and using the entire increase in labour productivity, due to technological change, to raise the rate of accumulation.
 In other words, workers were expected to demand no improvement in their standard of living despite having become more productive.

 Sen's papers in the late 1960s and early 1970s helped develop the theory of social choice, which first came to prominence in the work by the American economist Kenneth Arrow.
-Arrow had most famously shown that when voters have three or more distinct alternatives (options), any ranked order voting system will in at least some situations inevitably conflict with what many assume to be basic democratic norms.
-Sen's contribution to the literature was to show under what conditions Arrow's impossibility theorem applied, as well as to extend and enrich the theory of social choice, informed by his interests in history of economic thought and philosophy.
+Arrow had most famously shown that when voters have three or more distinct alternatives (options), any ranked order voting system will, in at least some situations, inevitably conflict with what many assume to be basic democratic norms.
+Sen's contribution to the literature was to show under what conditions Arrow's impossibility theorem applied, as well as to extend and enrich the theory of social choice, informed by his interests in the history of economic thought and philosophy.

+Liberal Paradox

+In 1970, Sen published his paper "The Impossibility of a Paretian Liberal," which introduced the "liberal paradox", also sometimes referred to as "Sen's paradox."
+This paradox shows that no means of aggregating individual preferences into a single, social choice, can simultaneously fulfill the following, seemingly mild conditions: unrestricted domain, the weak Pareto principle, and a minimal requirement of individual rights.
+Pareto efficiency dictates that if every individual in a society prefers option A to option B, the society as a whole should also prefer A. Minimal liberalism suggests that individuals should have the decisive right to make choices in purely personal matters, such as what to read or how to dress.

+Sen illustrated the result using a hypothetical example involving two individuals ("Lewd" and "Prude") and three social states: one person reading a particular book, the other reading, or neither reading.
+Prude thinks that the book is indecent and that it should be disposed of, unread.
+However, if someone must read it, Prude would prefer to read it rather than Lewd since Prude thinks it would be even worse for someone to read and enjoy the book rather than read it in disgust.
+Given these preferences of the two individuals in the society, a social planner must decide what to do.
+Should the planner force Lewd to read the book, force Prude to read the book, or let it go unread?
+Under this decisiveness assignment, society would generate cyclic collective preferences, violating acyclicity (or transitivity) of social ordering.

+This paradox, now known as the "liberal paradox," demonstrates a conflict between individual rights and social efficiency: ensuring minimal individual liberty may force the violation of Pareto-style aggregation consistency.